Skip to main content

 This phenomenon of urban heat island can exacerbate the duration and intensity of heat, increase heat-related illnesses, decrease air quality, and affect workers’ health and productivity, especially in low-income areas with few or no trees.

-“We are honored to support this campaign to fund more trees in areas of the City of Las Vegas that need them most,” said Kevin T. Orrock, President, Las Vegas Region, The Howard Hughes Corporation.
+“We are honored to support this campaign to fund more trees in areas of the City of Las Vegas that need them most,” said Kevin T. Orrock, President, Las Vegas Region, Howard Hughes.
 “We know firsthand how important trees and landscaping are for not only promoting good health, but for building a sense of community pride, natural shade, and cleaner air quality.
 We encourage others in the valley to join us by supporting this worthwhile initiative that will create more equitable tree canopies throughout the city.”

 Summerlin Tree Initiative with kids

 According to Mayor Carolyn G. Goodman, City of Las Vegas, the community’s response to the tree initiative has been very positive.
 “For all the obvious reasons, trees evoke a strong emotional response given their many attributes and value,” said Mayor Goodman.
-“Our good friends at The Howard Hughes Corporation very much understand this, and we appreciate their contribution that will help us plant more trees to help all areas of the city go green.”
+“Our good friends at Howard Hughes very much understand this, and we appreciate their contribution that will help us plant more trees to help all areas of the city go green.”

 On March 21, City of Las Vegas urban forester, Bradley Daseler, spoke to students at Alexander Dawson School at Rainbow Mountain, one of 26 schools in Summerlin, about the importance of trees.
 He explained in detail the urban heat island effect and how trees can play an important role in reducing heat and making communities healthier and cleaner.
 As a follow up to this amazing learning opportunity, students from Alexander Dawson plan to raise funds for the tree campaign at a future student farmers market.